skatejs/skatejs/README.md

 Skate is a web component library that provides an API to bind behaviour to DOM elements.
 It's based on the W3C specification for Custom Elements.

 - Provides a superset of the [Custom Element Spec](http://w3c.github.io/webcomponents/spec/custom/).
-- Hooks for an elements lifecycle, custom properties and event delegation.
+- Hooks for the spec'd lifecycle, templating, custom properties and event delegation.
 - Small, 5k min+gz.
 - Allows easy transition from selector-based behaviour binding to element binding.